favro03/budget-tracker-PWA/README.md

 ### Offline Functionality

-You’ll need to use IndexedDB to add offline functionality.
+DONE: You’ll need to use IndexedDB to add offline functionality.
 Review Module 18: NoSQL, Lesson 4: Add Offline Persistence with IndexedDB as a refresher on how to add this to your application.

 You’ll also need to add a service worker to your application.
 Review Module 19: Progressive Web Applications (PWA), Lesson 4: Using Service Workers as a refresher on how to add this to your application.

-> **Rewind:** The Food Festival application that you created in this module's lessons did not include an Express.js server, so you used the `webpack-dev-server` npm module to test the service worker with an HTTPS-enabled server.
+DONE: > **Rewind:** The Food Festival application that you created in this module's lessons did not include an Express.js server, so you used the `webpack-dev-server` npm module to test the service worker with an HTTPS-enabled server.
->
 > For this Challenge, however, you aren't using webpack, but you do have an Express.js server provided to you in the starter code.
 Remember that Chrome DevTools makes it possible to test service workers on localhost in development.
 Simply click on the Application tab in the tools, then select Service Workers from the left hand navigation.

 > **Important:** You should add both of the files to handle this functionality to the `public/js/` directory of your application.